eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-10_dean-s-tokyo-snapshots-lunch-at-royal-garden-cafe-aoyama.md

 - - -

-This page is synchronized from the post: [🍙 Dean's Tokyo Snapshots 🍙 Lunch at Royal Garden Cafe Aoyama](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-lunch-at-royal-garden-cafe-aoyama)
+This page is synchronized from the post: ['🍙 Dean''s Tokyo Snapshots 🍙 Lunch at Royal Garden Cafe Aoyama'](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-lunch-at-royal-garden-cafe-aoyama)